k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

-# Report Creation And Data Binding
+# Create New Report

-### Overview
+Report creation includes the following steps:

-The report creation starts from adding a data source, data set(s) and the parameter(s).
-Then  you can define the data binding between the report elements and the data set's fields.
-Last but not the least, set the report's layout design (fonts, colors, etc.).
+1. Start from adding a data source and data set(s).
+2. Validate the data set(s) and define the input parameter(s).
+3. Create the data binding between the report elements and the data set's fields.
+4. Set the report's layout design (fonts, colors, etc.).

-This article provides a step-by-step guide of how to create a report and perform data binding.
-The next article explains how to define the report's properties.
+This article describes how to create a report and defines its data source and data set(s).
+Further articles of this guide explain the following steps of the report creation.

 ### New Report